-Of the many mistakes I’ve made in my years of running (cough attempting to run without a sports bra when I forgot one…painful) the one thing that’s always been part of my routine is a warm up.
+Of the many mistakes I’ve made in my years of running (cough attempting to run without a sports bra when I forgot one…painful) the one thing that’s always been part of my routine is a full body dynamic warm up, yes that includes the glutes!

 I’ve shared with you a dynamic warm up and even my 5 minute get you out the door in winter warm up.